 In a lot of ways, the things that I teach you guys, are milestones that we've hit in the not-too-distant past.

 So when I say that you need to find clients to validate your idea of producing videos for celebration-of-life ceremonies or whatever it is you want to create videos for, you need to go and do it.

 Just be specific.
 Write down who you want to make videos for.
-This step's important - you have to see your mission (what), second to your vision (why).
+This step's important - you have to see your vision (what), second to your mission (why).